 NOTE: A pipe hanger adapter kit, shown in Figure 5.3, is available as an accessory.
-One kit consists of four drilled 3/4" IPS pipe caps and four 3/8" - 16 x 1-3/4" capscrews to facilitate threaded pipe suspension.
+One kit consists of two drilled 3/4" IPS pipe caps and two 3/8" - 16 x 1-3/4" capscrews to facilitate threaded pipe suspension.
+Two kits would be required to install one unit.